CW3E/Ensemble-DA-Cycling-Template/README.md

 ```
 ${HOME}/simulation_settings/archive/control_flows/valid_date_2022-12-28T00
 ```
-pre-configured templates are provided for running a case study with the specified valid date of `2022-12-28T00` at which to end the forecast verification.
+templates are provided for running a case study with the specified valid date of `2022-12-28T00` at which to end the forecast verification.
 Forecast initialization date times are cycled with the Cylc workflow manager and the forecast length is dynamically defined by the length of forecast time to the valid date of `2022-12-28T00`.
 Cylc and the driving simulation scripts at